videolan/x265/doc/reST/cli.rst

 	This enables the use of the motion vector from the collocated block in the previous frame to be used as a predictor.
 Default is enabled

+.. option:: --weightp, -w, --no-weightp

+	Enable weighted prediction in P slices.
+This enables weighting analysis in the lookahead, which influences slice decisions, and enables weighting analysis in the main encoder which allows P reference samples to have a weight function applied to them prior to using them for motion compensation.
+In video which has lighting changes, it can give a large improvement in compression efficiency.
+	Default is enabled

+.. option:: --weightb, --no-weightb

+	Enable weighted prediction in B slices.
+Default disabled

 Spatial/intra options
 =====================

+.. option:: --strong-intra-smoothing, --no-strong-intra-smoothing

+	Enable strong intra smoothing for 32x32 intra blocks.
+Default enabled

+.. option:: --constrained-intra, --no-constrained-intra

+	Constrained intra prediction.
+When generating intra predictions for blocks in inter slices, only intra-coded reference pixels are used.
+	Inter-coded reference pixels are replaced with intra-coded neighbor pixels or default values.
+The general idea is to block the propagation of reference errors that may have resulted from lossy signals.
+Default disabled

 .. option:: --rdpenalty <0..2>